centridsol/native-module-prebuilds-creator/packages/native-modules-prebuilds-creator/README.md

 | --projectPath | Determines from `process.cwd()` | Project path to which the patch will be applied | | patchAll, patchSpecific, revertPatches |

 To use the patcher programmatically, please see [Native Module Prebuild Patcher](https://gitlab.com/centridpub/native-module-prebuilds-creator/-/tree/master/packages/native-modules-prebuilds-patcher)

+## Future Improvements and Other Notes

+* Most of the operations in these packages are run synchronously, and performance gains can be made by running most of these operations asynchronously.
+This will be considered for future releases.

+## Contributing

+Native Module Prebuilds Creator is an open-source project, and contributions are welcome.
+If you have a bug fix, please create a pull request explaining what the bug is, how you fixed it, and how you tested it.

+If it's a new feature, please add it as an issue with the "enhancement" label, providing details about the new feature and why you think it's needed.
+We will discuss it there, and once it's agreed upon, you can create a pull request with the highlighted details.

+## Authors

+* **Chido W** - *Initial Work* - [chidow@centridsol.tech](mailto:chidow@centridsol.tech)

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.